-For now, Australia has extended its international travel ban until 17 September 2021.
+For now, Australia has extended its international travel ban until 17 December 2021.
 Until then borders will remain closed, and it does not mean that borders will reopen after this date.
 Currently, only citizens and returning permanent residents, their immediate family, and travellers with exemptions are permitted to enter the country.
-From 14 July, the government will temporarily reduce commercial inbound passenger arrivals to all major airports by 50 percent, to reduce the pressure on quarantine facilities.
+Since 14 July, the government will temporarily reduce commercial inbound passenger arrivals to all major airports by 50 percent, to reduce the pressure on quarantine facilities.
 However, the government will facilitate increased commercial flights in order to bring Australians home.
 They will be taken to Darwin for quarantine at the Howard Springs facility.

 Four Phases Plan to reopen borders